Becoming an Education Welfare Officer

 Officers employed in local authority departments are responsible for education or social services.
 They act on information by schools about pupil’s lack of attendance.
 They are sometimes notified by the police of children who have committed crimes or acts of vandalism during school hours, or there may be complaints from neighbors about children who are not attending school.

-There are many reasons why pupils maybe absent from school and education welfare officers need to establish what these are by visiting parents and consulting teachers.
+There are many reasons why pupils maybe absent from welfare officers need to establish what these are by visiting parents and consulting teachers.
 Some cases are referred to social workers for further assessment, and case meetings of everybody involved may be called to decide the best action to take.

-Education welfare officers are also concerned with cases where children are excluded from a school for some legitimate reason.
+are excluded from a school for some legitimate reason.
 Arrangements have to be made far their welfare.
 These may include appointments with educational psychologists, teachers of children with special needs, or referral to hospitals or clinics.
 Whatever the outcome, education welfare officers see each case through from the beginning to a satisfactory conclusion.

 T raining is largely on the job.
 Trainees work with experienced officers until they gain a detailed understanding of the types of problems that arise and how these are best handled.